elmtree-askmo/cloudcannon-app/content/learn/health-studies/what-role-do-beta-glycosidic-linkages-play-in-the-structure-of-cellulose.md

 url: /learn/health-studies/questions/what-role-do-beta-glycosidic-linkages-play-in-the-structure-of-cellulose
 score: -1.0
 related_article1:
-    id: 167221
+    id: 167219
-    title: What is the difference between saturated and unsaturated fatty acids in terms of chemical structure?
+    title: >-
+        Explain the significance of closed-carbon rings in steroid structure.
     subject: Health Studies
-    url: /learn/health-studies/questions/what-is-the-difference-between-saturated-and-unsaturated-fatty-acids-in-terms-of-chemical-structure
+    url: /learn/health-studies/questions/explain-the-significance-of-closedcarbon-rings-in-steroid-structure
 related_article2:
-    id: 167226
+    id: 167223
-    title: What is the importance of active site specificity in enzyme function?
+    title: >-
+        What are the major classes of lipids and their general characteristics?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-is-the-importance-of-active-site-specificity-in-enzyme-function
+    url: /learn/health-studies/questions/what-are-the-major-classes-of-lipids-and-their-general-characteristics
 related_article3:
-    id: 167226
+    id: 167221
-    title: What is the importance of active site specificity in enzyme function?
+    title: >-
+        What is the difference between saturated and unsaturated fatty acids in terms of chemical structure?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-is-the-importance-of-active-site-specificity-in-enzyme-function
+    url: /learn/health-studies/questions/what-is-the-difference-between-saturated-and-unsaturated-fatty-acids-in-terms-of-chemical-structure
 related_article4:
     id: 167225
+    title: >-
-    title: How do the chemical properties of biomolecules impact their function?
+        How do the chemical properties of biomolecules impact their function?
     subject: Health Studies
     url: /learn/health-studies/questions/how-do-the-chemical-properties-of-biomolecules-impact-their-function
 related_article5:
-    id: 167228
+    id: 167217
-    title: What are the major classes of biological macromolecules and their elemental composition?
+    title: >-
+        Describe the amphipathic nature of phospholipids and its significance in membrane formation.
     subject: Health Studies
-    url: /learn/health-studies/questions/what-are-the-major-classes-of-biological-macromolecules-and-their-elemental-composition
+    url: /learn/health-studies/questions/describe-the-amphipathic-nature-of-phospholipids-and-its-significance-in-membrane-formation
 ---

 &nbsp;